Phil Taggart: Television work

 Taggart appeared as part of the BBC Three television coverage of Radio 1's Big Weekend 2013, which was held in Derry.
 He was also the face of BBC Northern Ireland's television coverage.

 On 19 December 2013, Taggart fronted Christmas on Benefits, a documentary on BBC Three in which he travelled to Bristol to meet a group of young jobseekers, and set them the mission of organising a Christmas party on a benefits budget.

 Taggart presented Best Before on Channel 4 in 2015, each episode featuring a guest curator.
 They included Wolf Alice, Gilles Peterson, Big Narstie, Eats Everything, Naughty Boy and Sleaford Mods.

 Taggart has done various work for BBC Northern Ireland TV.

 Hometown Records

 Taggart owns an independent record label called Hometown Records.
 The labels first release was Raise Your Love, an EP by Rhodes on 28 October 2013.
 They have gone on to sign and release music from Rat Boy, Rejjie Snow, Inheaven, TOUTS, Wildes, Yonaka, Grace Acladna, Speelburg, Love Ssega.

 DJ work

-Taggart was a resident at Ibiza Rocks, in 2016 as well as holding a monthly residency at Koko in Camden.
-He tours extensively around the country and Europe playing a high energy and versatile style of music taking in the broad spectrum of everything dance music.
+In 2016, Taggart held a residency at Ibiza Rocks and a monthly residency at Koko in Camden.
+He has toured extensively in the United Kingdom and Europe, performing a range of dance music genres.